 Tragically, an active shooter situation can occur at any time, any place.

-Although shootings vary in circumstance, at times, the damage done by a shooter can be minimized through quick law enforcement response.
+However, the damage done by a shooter can be minimized through quick law enforcement response.

 So, how do local law enforcement agencies respond to an active shooter?